These terms and conditions outline how I (Peter J. Coleman/Professional Impact) and you (my client) will work together.

 The small print

-You can’t transfer this contract to anyone else without my permission.
-This contract stays in place and need not be renewed.
+You can’t transfer our contract to anyone else without my permission.
+The contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

 Although the language is simple, this contract is a legal document.